 - First Trust High Yield Long/Short ETF (HYLS), 0.95%

-Advantages and Disadvantages of Hedged High Yield Bond ETFs
+Pros and Cons of Hedged High-Yield Bond ETFs

-At the same time, however, these funds also have a number of disadvantages that can’t be overlooked:
+Still, these funds also have a number of cons that you should be well aware of.

-Results will differ from the broader high yield market over time: Investors who are looking for a pure high-yield play won’t find it here.
-The funds may deliver returns that are fairly close to the high yield bond market on a day-to-day basis, but over time these small differences will add up – leading to returns that are far from what investors may expect.
+Results will differ from the broader high-yield market over time: People who are looking for a pure high-yield play won’t find it here.
+The funds may give returns that are fairly close to the high-yield bond market on a daily basis, but over time these small differences will add up.
+In turn, this leads to returns that are far from what you may expect.

-They haven’t proven themselves in a tough environment: It’s always wise to give newer funds some time to prove themselves, and that’s particularly true in this case given that the funds haven’t experienced an extended period with the adverse combination of simultaneous losses in the long high yield and short-Treasury portfolios.
-Until there’s a body of evidence of how that scenario would play out, investors should give these funds a pass.
+They haven’t been proven in a tough climate: It’s always wise to give newer funds some time to prove themselves.
+That’s even more true in this case given that the funds haven’t had a long time with the adverse combination of losses in the long high-yield and short-Treasury portfolios.
+Until there’s a body of proof of how that scene would play out, you should give these funds a pass.

-Expenses are high for HYLS and THHY: These funds carry hefty expense ratios of 0.95% and 0.80%, respectively.
-In contrast, the two most popular non-hedged ETFs, iShares iBoxx $ High Yield Corporate Bond ETF (HYG) and SPDR Barclays High Yield Bond ETF (JNK) have expense ratios of 0.50% and 0.40%, respectively.
-Over time, these added expenses can take a meaningful bite out of any return advantage HYLS and THHY might have.
+Expenses are high for HYLS: This fund carries a hefty expense ratio of 0.95%.
+In contrast, the two most popular non-hedged ETFs, iShares iBoxx $ High Yield Corporate Bond ETF (HYG) and SPDR Barclays High Yield Bond ETF (JNK) have expense ratios of 0.48% and 0.40%, respectively.
+Over time, these added expenses can take a big bite out of any return advantage HYLS might have.

-The approach assumes that Treasury yields will rise: The philosophy underlying these funds is that Treasury yields will gradually rise over time.
-While that’s more likely than not, it’s also no guarantee – as the lessons of Japan in the past 20-25 years teach us.
-Keep in mind that these funds lose a key selling point if yields, in fact, stay flat for many years.
+The approach assumes that Treasury yields will rise: Treasury yields are likely to rise over time, but there is no guarantee.
+Keep in mind that these funds lose a key selling point if yields stay flat for many years.

 The Bottom Line

-Hedged high-yield bond ETFs are certainly an interesting approach, and they may indeed prove their value if Treasury yields embark on the long uptrend that many investors foresee in the coming decade.
-At the same time, there a number of disadvantages that indicate these funds may be a solution in search of a problem.
-Take care not to overestimate the value of the hedged approach.
+Hedged high-yield bond ETFs are an interesting approach, and they may indeed prove their value if Treasury yields embark on the long uptrend that some investors see in the coming decade.
+At the same time, there are a number of cons that point to these funds being a solution in search of a problem.
+Take care not to put too much value into the hedged approach.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be construed as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.
 Always consult an investment advisor and tax professional before you invest.